 The drive took about 35-40 minutes from Ao Nang with traffic.
 It is a scenic drive, so keep an eye out 😊

-There is a big Temple complex, when you arrive with tiger statues at the gates and in front of the temples.
+When you arrive, you will find a big Temple complex, with tiger statues at the gates and in front of the temples.
 The legend has it, that a monk, who founded the wat, saw tigers at this place and called it tiger cave.

-So, the main point, steps themselves!
+So, the main point, stairs themselves!
 The signpost says that there are 1237 steps and gives this strange warning for women.